jaapbrasser/Events/README.md

 # Events

-Repository for storing code samples and presentations from various events
+Repository for storing code samples and presentations from various events.
+Contains an index with all the pdf and markdown files that this repository contains.

 ## Index